 TONY: Consider this, most plans are constructed by actively managed mutual funds, in other words, these are people, or funds, that are trying to beat the stock market, but in the last ten years, only four percent of all the 8,500 plus mutual funds have ever been able to beat the market and in any ten year period, it’s a different four percent.
 That means 96 percent of them failed, and if you look at the numbers over the last 15 years, it’s the same 96 percent.
 Different people, same ratio.

-MIKE: So Ben, with all that said, what guidance do you have for our listeners at retirement radio, our Facebook listeners, all of our listeners all over, on how to avoid these unnecessary fees.
+MIKE: So Ben, with all that said, what guidance do you have for our listeners at Safer Retirement Radio, our Facebook listeners, all of our listeners all over, on how to avoid these unnecessary fees.

 BEN: The best way to avoid fees is to know as much as you can before you move forward with whatever financial professional or investment that you have on the table.
 Unfortunately most of these investment managers do not beat the market.
 So think about that.
 You’ve got one in every 20 actively managed domestic funds, beating the index.
 So most of these guys aren’t even beating the market that they’re trying to benchmark against.

 BEN: So why would you pay fees for this advice when it’s not even getting you returns that you can get on a no load fund.
 I feel very strongly that every individual should know exactly how much their professional is getting paid.
 Ultimately it’s your money that pays them.
 So figure out what it is, is it wrap fees, are there other fees associate with it, are they ongoing fees?
 Are they onetime fees?
 The more that you know, the easier it is for you to compare and to figure out exactly what is the best choices for you and your retirement assets.

 BEN: This decision is far too important to take someone’s word on.